Mulkey gifts title rings to her coaches, Tigers roll over MVSU

 “On a personal level, having those coaches on the floor shows what they mean to me,” Mulkey said.
 “I think that particular group on the floor meant a lot to the state of Louisiana.
 That was women’s basketball royalty, and a lot of them didn’t get the recognition that women’s basketball gets now.
 There were a lot of wins on that floor.”

-Five Tigers scored in double figures and were led by forward Sa’Myah Smith who scored 21-points for the second straight game to tie a career-high and recorded her second career double-double with 11 boards.
+Five Tigers scored in double figures and were led by forward Sa’Myah Smith who scored 21 points for the second straight game to tie a career-high and recorded her second career double-double with 11 boards.

 Angel Reese recorded the 37th double-double in 39 total games at LSU as she passed Ayana Mitchell for the second most double-doubles in program history.
 She had 14 points and 10 rebounds to record her 10th straight double-double and while adding 4 assists.